 Departments and Majors

 The Division consists of five Departments led by a complement of both military and civilian faculty dedicated to providing graduating midshipmen with a wealth of knowledge and acute problem solving skills.
-Midshipmen in the Engineering and Weapons Division can pursue eight engineering majors in a total of fifteen concentration tracks.
+Midshipmen in the Engineering and Weapons Division can pursue ten different engineering majors.

 The Aerospace Engineering Department provides both aeronautics and astronautics program tracks.
 The department offers one of the most exciting and challenging academic programs at the Naval Academy.
 The program is structured to produce naval officers who will meet the challenges of serving in such areas as naval aviation, space, and research.
 Their mission is to provide the Navy and Marine Corps with engineering graduates capable of growing to fill engineering, management and leadership roles in the Navy, government, and industry, maturing their fascination with Air and Space systems.
 Phone: 410-293-6400.
 Web: Aerospace Engineering Department.